firebase/codelab-friendlychat-android/steps/index.lab.md

 ```

 If you navigate to [http://localhost:4000](http://localhost:4000) in your web
-browser you should see the Emulator Suite UI:
+browser, you should see the Firebase Emulator Suite UI:

 <img src="img/emulators-home.png" alt="Emulator Suite UI home" />